jhmegorei/stringer/README.md

 - TODO: allow custom retention periods per feed
 - TODO: Fix placeholder text not disappearing when adding a new feed

+## MacOS Issues

+On current MacOS, there is an issue with (assumably) puma.

+    objc[68966]: +[__NSCFConstantString initialize] may have been in progress in another thread when fork() was called. objc[68965]: +[__NSCFConstantString initialize] may have been in progress in another thread when fork() was called. objc[68966]: +[__NSCFConstantString initialize] may have been in progress in another thread when fork() was called.
+We cannot safely call it or ignore it in the fork() child process.
+Crashing instead.
+Set a breakpoint on objc_initializeAfterForkError to debug.

+To run the app directly on your machine, use

+    OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES bundle exec rails s

 # Stringer

 [![CircleCI](https://circleci.com/gh/stringer-rss/stringer/tree/main.svg?style=svg)](https://circleci.com/gh/stringer-rss/stringer/tree/main)